Pina Colada Energy Balls

 - Pinch of Salt

-Fit the bowl of a food processor with a standard chopping blade.
-Add the almonds, chia seeds, and 1 cup of the unsweetended coconut to the bowl.
+- Fit the bowl of a food processor with a standard chopping blade.
+Add the almonds, chia seeds, and 1 cup of the unsweetened coconut to the bowl.
 Place the processing bowl on the food processor unit.
-Fit it with the lid, according to manufacturer instructions, and pulse the mixture 10 times to mix the ingredients and roughly shop them.
+Fit it with the lid, according to manufacturer instructions, and pulse the mixture 10 times to mix the ingredients and roughly chop them.

 Feel free to substitute alternative nuts for different flavor variations according to your personal preferences!